fact-project/single-pe-spectrum-docker/README.md

 In thsi case input parameters for the macros are handled via environment variables

-### How to run the shell scripts when starting docker container
+### How to run the shell scripts when starting the docker container?

 #### Data
 Example call: